dotswg/dots-requirements/draft-ietf-dots-requirements.md

   encryption and message authentication.

-: In order for DOTS protocols to remain secure despite advancements in cryptanalysis, DOTS peers MUST be able to negotiate the terms and mechanisms of protocol security, subject to the interoperability and signal message size requirements above.
+: In order for DOTS protocols to remain secure despite advancements in cryptanalysis, DOTS agents MUST be able to negotiate the terms and mechanisms of protocol security, subject to the interoperability and signal message size requirements above.